 Inside Prison Programs

-- Racial Equity & Anti-Oppression: Centering the voices and leadership of those most impacted by systemic harm.
+- Racial Equity & Anti-Oppression Work – Centering the leadership and lived experience of those most harmed by systemic racism and oppression.

 Community-Based Programs

-- Rapid Rehousing & Homeless to Home Program: Helping formerly incarcerated individuals and families secure safe, stable housing, including rental assistance, case management, and individualized housing plans.
+- Rapid Rehousing & Homeless to Home – Immediate housing placement, rental assistance, case management, and individualized reentry plans for formerly incarcerated individuals and families.